- Ages 9+

 Curious About Nottingham passes numerous pubs, bars, restaurants, shops and cafes.
 On the first walk, the Castle is well worth a visit at the start of the walk, and has a cafe, and the Playhouse has a large area outside where you can eat and drink.
 On the second walk the unique Galleries of Justice Museum has a cafe, as has the new Nottingham Contemporary Art Gallery, at the end of the walk.

-Curious About Nottingham has not told us if they are fully wheelchair friendly.
+No, Curious About Nottingham is not wheelchair friendly.

-Curious About Nottingham has not told us if they are fully pushchair friendly.
+No, Curious About Nottingham have stated they are not pushchair friendly.